 What is the BAC limit for DUI in Colorado?

 Driving with a BAC of 0.08% or higher is automatically illegal.
-Even if you are being safe and do not feel any impairment, Colorado prosecutors can bring DUI per se charges against you for having a BAC of 0.08% or higher.
+Even if you are being safe and do not feel any impairment, Colorado prosecutors can bring DUI per se charges against you for driving with a BAC of 0.08% or higher.

 Note that you can still face DUI charges even if your blood alcohol content is lower than 0.08%.
 The state would then have to prove that you were substantially incapable of operating a motor vehicle in a safe manner.
 The state would rely on such evidence as